libellux/Libellux-Up-and-Running/docs/ossec/README.md

 Confirm adding it?(y/n): y
 ```

-Once we've created our new agent proceed to extract its agent key.
+Once you've created the new agent proceed to extract its agent key.

 ```shell-session:no-line-numbers{6,10,14}
 ****************************************